How to Prevent Lower Trapezius Pain

 Most people go to the gym to train the big, sexy, beach muscles, but, you’re doing yourself a disservice if you aren’t training the lower trapezius muscle.
 I can guarantee that the biggest, strongest, and baddest looking guy at the gym will crumble if I were to test the strength of their lower trapezius muscle.
 The lower trap is not the sexiest muscle but it is an integral muscle for the function of the shoulder.

 When forgetting to train the lower trap, it can lead to muscle imbalance problems.
 The muscle imbalance in the upper extremity usually entails short and tight pec minor muscle and long and weak lower trap muscle.
-Over time if you leave the muscle balance untreated, you may develop shoulder pain and poor posture.
+Over time if you leave the muscle balance untreated, you may develop shoulder pain and poor posture, as trigger points in the muscle become more sensitized.
+The most common areas where trapezius trigger points can occur are along the shoulders, shoulder blades, and back of the neck.
+Prolonged trapezius stiffness can also cause rotator cuff tendinopathy.
+However, because all aspects of the body are connected, muscle strain and tightness can be felt in other areas of the body, such as the chest, elbows, knees, and the front of the neck.

 Causes of Lower Trapezius Pain

-- If you’re experiencing neck pain, you have likely strained or injured your trapezius muscle.
+If you’re experiencing neck pain, you have likely strained or injured your trapezius muscle (possibly trapezius myalgia).
 Common causes of this muscle pain include:

-- Stress – If you have been experiencing frequent stress, it can cause your shoulder and neck muscles to tense up, causing discomfort.
+- Stress – Stress and shoulder pain are linked.
+If you have been experiencing frequent stress, it can cause your shoulder and neck muscles to tense up, causing discomfort and tightness.

-- Bad posture – Be aware of your posture.
-Hunching may cause increased stress on the trapezius, resulting in chronic neck pain.
+- Poor posture – Be aware of your posture.
+Hunching may cause increased stress on the trapezius, resulting in rounded shoulder and chronic neck pain.

-- Overuse – Exercise is great, but overuse of this muscle will result in trapezius muscle pain.
-Be aware of your daily activities and make sure you aren’t putting too much strain on the area.
+- Overuse or underuse – Exercise is great, but overuse of this muscle will result in trapezius muscle pain.
+Be aware of your daily activities and make sure you aren’t putting too much strain on the area, which could ultimately lead to injury.

 However, there’s still hope.
 You can rid yourself of lower trapezius pain and get back to optimal health with these simple exercises.
-The first thing we can all do is to be more aware of your posture.
-Secondly, we should work to stretch tight chest muscles.
+The first thing we can all do is to be more aware of your posture by incorporating various prehab exercises into your daily routine.
+Secondly, we should work on stretching tight chest muscles.
 Lastly, we should work to strengthen our weak lower trap muscle.

-Next time you’re at the gym try these trapezius exercises:
+Next time you’re at the gym try these trapezius exercises to address both active and latent trigger points:

 - Doorway Pec Stretch: Stand between a doorway with arms above the shoulders to stretch the pec muscle.
 Make sure to put the weight through the legs and not through the arms.